Burgundy wine

 Our newest wines

 Burgundy is steeped in history.
-From Roman remains to medieval abbeys and castles that adorn the landscape.
-Cities like Dijon, the capital of the region, exude an atmosphere of grandeur and elegance.
-While picturesque towns such as Beaune and Auxerre exude a charming tranquility.
+From Roman remains to medieval abbeys and castles that dot the landscape.
+Cities like Dijon, the region’s capital, exude an air of grandeur and elegance.
+While picturesque towns like Beaune and Auxerre exude a charming tranquility.
 However, the heart of Burgundy beats in its vineyards.
-Some of the world's most prized and famous wines are produced here.
-Burgundy's wine culture, rooted in age-old traditions and craftsmanship, is an essential part of the regional identity.
+Here, some of the world’s most prized and famous wines are produced.
+Rooted in centuries-old traditions and craftsmanship, Burgundy’s wine culture is an essential part of the region’s identity.
 A brief introduction.

 Burgundy regions and wines